What are Digital Materials?

 Mimic standard plastics by combining materials with greater heat resistance and superior toughness to form Digital ABS.

 Produce photorealistic details on the Stratasys J750 with a gamut of more than 360,000 colors.
-Connex3, produce hundreds of vibrant colors and, with optional Stratasys Creative Colors software powered by Adobe, render gradients and visual textures.
+Connex3 can produce hundreds of vibrant colors in a variety of translucencies and durometers.

 - Use clear, flexible TangoPlus to vary translucency and flexibility.